Medicine — M.D.

 Credit for the following courses is required of all applicants:

-General biology (excludes Microbiology, Anatomy & Physiology), one year sequence with lab
+General biology (excludes microbiology, anatomy and physiology), one year sequence with lab

 General or inorganic chemistry, one year sequence with lab